Shengyis/Matplotcpp/README.md

     int main()
     {
         /*
-            x, y are your vectors with same length or just basic type(like int, double) */
+            x, y are your vectors
+        */
         figure();                                   // like plt.figure() in python
         plot(x, y, "o-");                           // like plt.plot(x, y, 'o-') in python, here " is necessary, ' does not work